syqdur/replit/replit.md

 - Admin panel buttons should be rectangular and arranged vertically (top to bottom)
 - Buttons should include both icons and text labels for clarity
 - Prefer structured, organized layouts over cramped horizontal arrangements
+- Dark mode should use neutral colors (neutral-900/800/700) instead of slate colors for better visual appeal
+- Avoid excessive gradients in dark mode, prefer flat colors with good contrast

 ### UI Components
 - **Radix UI**: Unstyled, accessible UI primitives